OfficeDev/office-js-docs-pr/docs/design/first-run-experience-patterns.md

 ![Illustration showing step 3 of a carousel in the first-run experience of an Office desktop application task pane.
 In this example, the third and final screen of the task pane shows a button to get started.](../images/add-in-FRE-step-3.png)

-## Value Placemat
+## Value placemat

-The value placement communicates your add-in's value proposition through logo placement, a clearly stated value proposition, feature highlights or summary, and a call-to-action.
+The value placemat communicates your add-in's value proposition through logo placement, a clearly stated value proposition, feature highlights or summary, and a call-to-action.

 *Figure 4.
 A value placemat with logo, clear value proposition, feature summary, and call-to-action*

 ![Illustration showing a value placemat in the first-run experience of an Office desktop application task pane.
 In this example, the task pane displays the add-in logo, a description of the add-in, and a button to get started.](../images/add-in-FRE-value.png)

+For an example that uses the value placemat pattern, see the [first-run experience tutorial](../tutorials/first-run-experience-tutorial.md).

-### Video Placemat
+### Video placemat

 The video placemat shows users a video before they start using your add-in.